 In Lippard’s four-year tour as an active-duty Marine, he was wounded seven times and finally returned to the states on a gurney.
 He was offered a field commission to 2nd Lieutenant, but declined.
 Instead, he was promoted to Sergeant (E-5) and assigned to the drill field, turning fresh recruits into a new generation of Marines.
 Thanks to right-shoulder wounds, Lippard had the distinction of being the only Marine permitted to salute with his left hand.

 He worked in the aerospace, property development and construction sectors for several years, but ultimately established himself as a world-class gunmaker and designer.
 He holds 20 patents, has another 147 pending, and is a vocal advocate for re-arming America’s military forces and citizens, following decades of incessant assaults that drove most U.S. firearms and ammunition manufacturers out of business.

 Today, Karl Lippard is committed to reversing that trend and ensuring the United States can defend itself against all enemies, all the time.
 His vision covers the spectrum from semiautomatic .45-caliber pistols and unique rifles (his patented designs) to a new class of naval Gunship Destroyers capable of once again supporting troops ashore.
 He currently holds a $65-billion letter-of-commitment that underwrites a proposal to build and deliver 50 of these cutting-edge gunships for the U.S. Navy.

 But that’s another story in the Karl Lippard saga.
 After seven decades, this seasoned, scarred American warrior is still fighting and winning.
 Stay tuned.

 * Based on the few official records available, and the memories of those involved in the Ca De River bridge engagement of 28-29 July 1965.
 All photos and graphics courtesy of Karl Lippard.

-Written by William B. Scott for publication by Constitution ~ June 8, 2018
+Written by Bill Scott for the William B. Scott Blog ~ June 7, 2018